 We offer walk-in service for lab work.
 The only tests that require scheduling are Sweat Chloride and Glucose Tolerance testing.

-Yes, you must have written orders from your child's pediatrician for lab work.
-They can be brought in on a script from your child's physician or faxed in from the physician's office.
+Yes, you must have written orders from your child's provider for lab work.
+They can be brought in on a requisition from your child's provider, submitted through an EMR, or faxed in from the provider's office.

 See all of your options in the Financial Assistance Information section.